rabbitmq/ra/doc/LOG.md

 # Ra Log Implementation

-Ra is designed to support potentially thousands of Ra nodes per erlang node.
+Ra is designed to support potentially thousands of Ra servers per erlang node.
-As all data needs to be safely persisted and fsync-ed to disk before it can be actioned it is not practical or performant to have each node write log entries to their own log files.
+As all data needs to be safely persisted and fsync-ed to disk before it can be actioned it is not practical or performant to have each server write log entries to their own log files.
 Ra's log design instead is optimised to avoid parallel calls to `fsync(1)` and thus need to funnel all log entry writes through a common file, named the write ahead log